tibetty/simgeocode/README.md

 Credits
 ---------------

-The crawler depends on the following Node.JS modules:
+This geocoder depends on the following Node.JS modules:
-* [Request]
+* [request]